Win32 API Documentation

 Return Value

 If the function succeeds, the return value is an open handle to the specified file or device.
-If the function fails, the return value is INVALID_HANDLE_VALUE
+If the function fails, the return value is INVALID_HANDLE_VALUE.

-Always check the return value of CreateFile
+Always check the return value of CreateFile and handle potential errors.

 Window Management